mohamedaminelayachi/North/README.md

 - Algerian (Arabic)
 - Egyptian (Arabic)

-**Please note that the main notebook you might want to interact with is North_Interface.ipynb.
+**Please note that the main notebook you might want to interact with is _'North - Dialectal Variance Classifier.ipynb'_.
 All the other files were used just for training purposes (Preprocessing is integrated).**